VictorAlbertos/RestAPIParseAuthCleanAndroid/README.md

 An android implementation of an authentication system based on the Parse Api using the design patters suggested by Robert C. Martin (aka Uncle Bob) on his “clean architecture”.

 # Technologies:
-Dagger 2, AndroidAnnotations, Retrofit, Mockito, Roboelectric, Robotium, RXJava, MVP, Dependency inversion, Dependency Injection,
+Dagger 2, AndroidAnnotations, Retrofit, Mockito, Roboelectric, Robotium, RXJava, MVP, Dependency inversion, Dependency Injection

 More info about this project in this [tutorial](http://victoralbertos.com/authentication-for-android-and-ios-tutorial-3-creating-android-project-using-the-clean-architecture-suggested-by-robert-c-martin/).